nquinlan/mute-social/README.md

 ## Contributing

-If you wish to add your regular expression, simply make a pull request to the repository.
+If you wish to add a new filter or fix and existing one, simply make a pull request to the repository.